-Article 26.
+Article 25.
 Subject to the laws and regulations of the receiving State concerning areas entry into which is prohibited or restricted for reasons of national security, consular officers and consular employees shall be permitted to travel freely within the limits of the consular district.

-Article 27.
-All persons to whom privileges and immunities are accorded under this Convention shall, without prejudice to the said privileges and immunities, be under an obligation to respect the laws and regulations of the receiving State, including those relative to the control of traffic and to the insurance of motor vehicles.
+Article 26.
+All persons to whom privileges and immunities are accorded under this Convention shall, without prejudice to the said privileges and immunities, be under an obligation to respect the laws and regulations of the receiving State, including those relative to the control of traffic and to the insurance of means of transport.